Digital Image Workflow overview

 So when you buy, or indeed borrow, a digital camera, the first thing you must do is to burrow into the settings and make sure that the date and time are absolutely correct.
 Often you can sit in front of your computer, which uses an accurate network time signal if connected to the internet, and synchronize a single camera with the clock.

 Similarly, if you are using two or more camera bodies, set all the bodies to exactly the same date, hour, minute and second, but a couple of minutes ahead, and then at the appropriate time press all the ‘OK’ buttons together.
 The more cameras you have the more awkward it becomes, but there is no reason why, if you are precise, you can’t zero them in batches.
 Curiously, whilst modern digital cameras are now super accurate regarding shutter speeds and exposure, their internal clocks may lag a long way behind in the accuracy stakes.
 Personally, I re-zero my camera bodies every morning.
-With a large number of its current range of DSLR and mirrorless cameras Nikon enables these to be time/date synchronised via Nikon ViewNX software on the computer, so that all the bodies one uses are accurate to the millisecond.
+With a large number of its current range of DSLR and mirrorless cameras Nikon enables these to be time/date synchronised via Nikon Transfer in the Nikon ViewNX suite on the computer, so that all the bodies one uses are accurate to the millisecond.
 No doubt other manufacturers also offer a similar service.

 Cameras - batteries